 How To Establish FWB Rules And Set Boundaries

 With any relationship, it's essential to remain on the same page.
-You might believe things are going smoothly, yet your partner thinks that you're headed for the end of the road.
-That's not a good place to be.
+One party might believe things are going smoothly, but the other thinks the relationship isn’t working.
 There are many opportunities for misunderstanding in an FWB dynamic.
-If the other person thinks that you're strictly their FWB, but you have a secret wish that one day it'll be more, that could become a problem.
+If the other person feels that you're strictly their FWB, but you have a secret wish that one day it'll be more, that could become a problem.

-Make Sure There's Sexual Consent
+Verify Sexual Consent

-However, you can monitor what you do when you realize that you have those feelings for this person.
-If you find that you're getting attached to a friend with benefits, you have to talk to that person about it.
-Maybe things are changing for you, or perhaps they're also evolving for your FWB.
-The connection could be growing on both ends, or one person could feel differently from the way that the other person feels.
+However, you can monitor your actions when you realize you have those feelings for this person.
+A conversation is in order if you find that you're becoming attached to a friend with benefits.
+Things may be changing for you, or they're also evolving for your FWB.
+The connection could be growing on both ends, or one person could feel differently than the other.
 The more open the relationship is, the better.
 Both of you must be self-aware.
-That way, you can communicate if this kind of situation arises for either one of you.
+That way, you can communicate if this situation arises for either of you.